parkeraddison/aiArt-dead-birds/README.md

 Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions.

-I have a few ideas for generative audio, all of which involve bird songs/calls.

-1. Use autoencoders to either generate new birdsongs by traversing the latent space; or to convert spoken audio into bird songs by either attempting to encode and decode spoken audio with an autoencoder trained on birdsongs (1), or by creating a secondary autoencoder trained on spoken audio (2) which reduces to the same dimensionality as the one on birdsongs then using (2) to encode spoken audio and (1) to decode.
+My idea is to circularly interpolate between birdsongs and couple these with visualizations in order to create a looping birdsong experience.

-2. **Continuing the work of a UCSD PhD student on Animal Vocalization Generative Networks (AVGNs) which I stumbled upon while looking at birdsong datasets: https://github.com/timsainb/AVGN.
+To do this, I will use UCSD PhD student Tim Sainburg's work on [Animal Vocalization Generative Networks (AVGNs)](https://github.com/timsainb/AVGN).
 His work involves segmenting birdsong audio into syllables, and then using a variety of autoencoders to cluster, visualize, and generate birdsongs.
-I've already fallen in love with the visualizations, and think that they can produce an interesting video or panelled exhibit in which you experience how both visually and aurally a birdsong transitions from one to another—similar to MIDI interpolation we saw in class.**

-3. Something involving both birdsongs and Mozart piano music.
-I know it's not a lot to go off of, but I know that Mozart had a pet starling and he was inspired by its songs.
-If I come up with something interesting, then there's a least a good story to back the art up with.
+By traversing through the latent space of the autoencoders (both the audio- and visual-ideal networks) I can interpolate between specific birdsongs, and I can produce a looping experience by making sure to conclude my trip through the latent space at the point what I started.

+I would like to attach additional meaning to this by perhaps highlighting birdsongs from birds whose populations are being threatened by climate change, or (if I can find an adequate dataset) by interpolating through time to hear how a single species' song has changed as its habitat has been encroached on.

 ## Model/Data